On this page

 For further information regarding supervisor and contractor licences in your trade, employers should contact NSW Fair Trading 13 32 20 or Fair Trading.

-For further information about appropriate supervision and an employer’s capacity to train Apprenticeship Network Providers should contact your local Training Services NSW regional office by email by calling 13 28 11.
+For further information about appropriate supervision and an employer’s capacity to train Apprenticeship Network Providers should contact your local Training Services centre by email by calling 13 28 11.

 6. Previous Performance